seanreid1997/code-institute-p1/README.md

 #### As A First Time User:

-1. I expect the website to be clutter-free and appealing.
+1. I expect the website to be clean and clutter-free.
 2. I expect to be able to navigate the site easily.
-3. I want to be able to learn about Bletchley Park without having to waist time looking through complex websites like wikipedia.
+3. I expect to learn about what makes Bletchley Park special.
-4. I expect to learn about what makes Bletchley Park special.
+4. I expect to be a locate Bletchley Park.
+5. I expect to be able to contact Bletchley Park.
-5. I expect to be able to learn all about Bletchley Park's history.
+6. I expect to be able to learn all about Bletchley Park's history.
-6. I expect to be able to share my interest via social media.
+7. I expect to be able to share my interest via social media.

 #### As A Returning User:

-7. I want to be able to find information that I had previously seen without complications.
+8. I want to be able to find information that I had previously seen without complications.
-8. I expect the information to be relevant and up to date.
+9. I expect the information to be relevant and up to date.
-9. I expect to be able to
+10. I expect to be able to review the map.
-10. I expect to be able to find out if, how and when I can visit.
+11. I expect to be able to find out if, how and when I can visit.

 #### As A Site Owner:

-11. I want users to be able to navigate through the site effortlessley.
+12. I want users to be able to navigate through the site effortlessley.
-12. I want users to be able to understand the information given regardless of age.
+13. I want users to be able to understand the information given regardless of age.
-13. I want users to feel interested even a little when they leave.
+14. I want users to feel interested even a little when they leave.
-14. I want users to be able to visually see a living part of history.
+15. I want users to be able to visually see a living part of history.
-15. The I wan

 ## Design

 ### Design Choices

 The website was designed to be a simple website with a simple layout that can act as source of information for viewers.

 ### Color